How income tax is calculated

 What is the difference between marginal and effective tax rate?

 Your marginal rate is the tax rate on your last dollar of income.
-Your effective rate is the total tax paid divided by your total income.
-On an $80,000 salary, your marginal rate is 30% but your effective rate is around 18.5%.
+Your effective rate is your total tax divided by your total income.
+On an $80,000 salary, your marginal rate is 30% but your effective income-tax rate is about 18.5% before the Medicare levy.

 What is the Low Income Tax Offset (LITO)?